Health Check

 • Has a high fever that doesn’t get better with paracetamol

-• Has a cough that lasts more than three weeks
+• Has a cough that lasts more than two weeks

 • Shows no sign of improvement after 48 hours